confusables/hero-thousand-faces/content/stories.md

 ChatGPT-4o served as an educational tool for vulnerable populations, including children learning English as a second language and users requiring consistent, patient interaction styles.
 These stories document how corporate communication decisions and model availability changes affected real educational and support relationships.

-The following accounts show that model choices are not abstract technical decisions—they have concrete consequences for educators, learners, and communities who built trust around specific capabilities.
+The following accounts show that model choices are not abstract technical decisions.
+They have concrete consequences for educators, learners, and communities who built trust around specific capabilities.

 ---